vrothenberg/CrewKB/memory-bank/progress.md

 The following milestones are targeted for the near future:

-1. **Complete Project Setup** (Target: Week 1)
-   - Finish setting up the development environment
-   - Install all dependencies
-   - Configure environment variables
+1. **Gemini Integration Testing** (Target: 1-2 weeks)
+   - Test the system with Gemini models
+   - Validate output quality and performance
+   - Adjust prompts if needed for optimal results

-2. **Implement Core Models** (Target: Week 1-2)
+2. **Comprehensive Testing** (Target: 2-3 weeks)
-   - Define all Pydantic models for article structure
-   - Implement validation logic
+   - Implement unit tests for all components
-   - Create serialization/deserialization functionality
+   - Perform integration testing for agent interactions
+   - Conduct end-to-end testing for the complete workflow

-3. **Develop Basic CLI** (Target: Week 2)
+3. **Performance Optimization** (Target: 1-2 weeks)
+   - Identify and address bottlenecks
-   - Implement command-line interface
+   - Implement caching strategies
-   - Add basic commands for article creation
-   - Create help documentation
+   - Optimize API usage

-4. **Create Storage System** (Target: Week 2-3)
+4. **Documentation Completion** (Target: 1-2 weeks)
-   - Implement JSON storage
-   - Create Markdown conversion
-   - Set up output directory structure

-5. **Implement First Agent** (Target: Week 3-4)
+   - Complete code documentation
-   - Create the Medical Literature Researcher agent
+   - Create user guides
-   - Implement basic search functionality
-   - Test agent capabilities
+   - Document API usage and rate limits

 ## Recent Achievements

-As this is the initial phase of the project, the main achievement is the establishment of the memory bank and the definition of the project plan.
+The main achievements in this phase are:

+1. **Gemini Model Integration**: Refactored the codebase to use Google's Gemini 2.0 Flash models instead of OpenAI models, providing a good balance of performance, quality, and cost with a 1M token context window.

+2. **LLM Factory Implementation**: Created a factory utility for creating LLM instances with the appropriate configuration for Gemini models, centralizing model configuration and making it easier to switch between different models.

+3. **End-to-End Workflow Implementation**: Implemented a flow that orchestrates the entire knowledge base article creation process, including research, content creation, review, and quality assessment.

+4. **CLI Enhancement and Streamlining**:
+   - Added a generate command to the CLI that uses the end-to-end workflow to create a complete knowledge base article
+   - Added a metrics command to the CLI that generates dashboards for visualizing article quality metrics
+   - Added a visualize_flow command to the CLI that generates a visualization of the knowledge base article creation flow
+   - Streamlined the CLI interface to use Python's entry point mechanism
+   - Removed the wrapper script in favor of a direct CLI command
+   - Enhanced environment variable handling in the CLI
+   - Updated the installation process to create a proper CLI entry point

+5. **Metrics Collection System**: Implemented a metrics collection system that tracks and analyzes the quality of generated articles.

+6. **Quality Assessment System**: Implemented a quality assessment system that evaluates the accuracy, readability, and patient relevance of generated articles.

+7. **Risk Assessment System**: Implemented a risk assessment system that identifies potential issues in generated articles and determines a confidence level.

 ## Blockers

 There are no specific blockers at this time, but the following dependencies need to be addressed:

-1. **API Keys**: Obtain necessary API keys for external services (OpenAI, SerperDev, PubMed, etc.)
+1. **API Keys**: Obtain necessary API keys for external services (Google Gemini, SerperDev, PubMed, etc.)

 2. **Development Environment**: Set up the development environment with all required dependencies